How Is Breast Cancer Treated?

 The type of treatment that is used is tailored to the individual and is chosen based on several factors, including:

-In addition, new treatments are being studied in clinical trials, such as immunotherapy treatments, which aims to boost the individual’s own immune system to fight the cancer.2 Patients should talk with the doctor about whether clinical trials are an option for their specific type of cancer.
+In addition, new treatments are being studied in clinical trials.
+Patients should talk with their doctor about whether clinical trials are an option for their specific type of cancer.

 Surgery is a form of local therapy.
 There are a variety of surgical procedures that may be used to treat breast cancer, including surgery to the breast and surgeries to other areas of the body, such as the lymph nodes under the arm (axillary lymph nodes) and the ovaries.
 Surgery options to the breast include breast-conserving procedures and mastectomy, which removes the entire breast.